privet56/ng2Goodies/cheatsheets/spark.md

 	localValues.foreach(r => println(r))
 ### Shell
 	./spark-shell --master local[1]		# allocate just 1 thread, this is a scala shell, context is available as sc, session as spark
+	./spark-shell --master local[12]	# use 12 if you have 6 cores
 	> val textFile = sc.textFile("r.md")	# an RDD is created with this line
 	> textFile.count()					# this is an Action, returns the items in RDD
 	> textFile.first()					# returns the first item